scaredofseagles/04-Homework/README.md

 ## Description

-A short quiz to test the user's coding konwledge.
+A short quiz to test the user's coding knowledge.
 The user will have 60 seconds to answer all questions, and will lose 5 seconds for every wrong answer.
 Once finished, the score will be aggregated and the user will have the option to save their highscore.

 ## Technologies